iman-mzm/RFID-Ownership-Transfer/README.md

 ### Desynchronization Attack

-A **Desynchronization attack** is a targeted attempt to disrupt the synchronization of critical elements in the protocol.
-This includes cryptographic keys and other important parameters that ensure the protocol operates securely.
-By causing misalignment, this attack can compromise the protocol's effectiveness and security.
+A **Desynchronization attack** involves an adversary intentionally interfering with the synchronization of key cryptographic components used in the IoT authentication protocol, such as cryptographic keys and associated values.
+This type of attack disrupts the regular update process of these keys and other critical elements, which undermines the integrity and security of the protocol.

 #### Attack Scenario:

-In this attack, the attacker intercepts and blocks messages from the new owner that are crucial for updating the tag's parameters.
-Specifically, the attacker blocks the messages **M** and **N** sent by the new owner, preventing the tag from receiving these updates.
-As a result, the tag does not update its parameters, and the old owner remains unaware of the new owner's actions.
+In this attack, an adversary intercepts and blocks critical messages (specifically $M$ and $N$) during the ownership transfer process.
+Since the tag and the old owner rely on the successful reception of these messages to update their values, blocking them results in a misalignment between the new and old owners' parameters, leaving the system vulnerable to impersonation.

+1. The new owner updates their keys and the tag’s ID as per the protocol.
+However, the attacker blocks the transmission of the update messages ($M$ and $N$) sent to the tag, preventing it from receiving the new values.

+2. The tag and old owner remain with outdated values because they were not updated with the new messages.

+3. The new owner (now under the assumption that the update was successful) proceeds with actions that should have been verified by the tag and the old owner.
+However, since the tag and old owner have not received the update, they cannot authenticate the new owner.

 #### Impact of the Attack: